Hormone therapy is a treatment that uses medicines to block or lower the amount of hormones in the body to slow down or stop the growth of cancer.

 The female hormones oestrogen and progesterone affect the growth and activity of the cells that line the womb.
 Doctors use progesterone treatment to help shrink larger womb cancers or to treat womb cancers that have come back.

-There are different types of progesterone that doctors can give including medroxyprogesterone acetate (Provera) and megestrol (Megace).
+There are different types of progesterone that you might have including medroxyprogesterone acetate (Provera) and megestrol (Megace).